Lucius Horatio Biglow: US Army

 Biglow enlisted in the United States Army in December, 1909, in Troop 1, Squadron A Cavalry, New York City.
-He attained the rank of 2nd Lieutenant with the 105th machine gun battalion of Squadron A in April of 1917.
+He attained the rank of 2nd Lieutenant with the 105th machine gun battalion of Squadron A in April 1917.
 He was promoted to captain of Company A in 1918 and saw action in engagements at several locations in France during World War I. He was twice cited for his effective leadership, once while sustaining fire while his men were suffering losses and once for leadership and courage for pushing his machine gun squad forward in battle.
-He was honorably discharged in April of 1919.
+He was honorably discharged in April 1919.

 Law and publishing

 Biglow graduated from Columbia Law school in 1911 and embarked on a career in law, upon his discharge from the US Army.
 He joined his father's New York publishing company L.H.
 Bigelow & Company, printers and publishers, and resided successively in Plainfield and Greenwich, Connecticut.